gimli-rs/gimli/README.md

   * [An `addr2line` clone](https://github.com/gimli-rs/addr2line)

-  * [`ddbug`](https://github.com/philipc/ddbug), a utility giving insight into code generation by making debugging information readable
+  * [`ddbug`](https://github.com/philipc/ddbug), a utility giving insight into code generation by making debugging information readable.

-  * [`dwprod`](https://github.com/fitzgen/dwprod), a tiny utility to list the compilers used to create each compilation unit within a shared library or executable (via `DW_AT_producer`)
+  * [`dwprod`](https://github.com/fitzgen/dwprod), a tiny utility to list the compilers used to create each compilation unit within a shared library or executable (via `DW_AT_producer`).

-  * [`dwarf-validate`](./examples/dwarf-validate.rs), a program to validate the integrity of some DWARF and its references between sections and ocmpilation units.
+  * [`dwarf-validate`](./examples/dwarf-validate.rs), a program to validate the integrity of some DWARF and its references between sections and compilation units.

 ## License